 The ferry leaves Upolo from Mulifanua wharf on the north west of the island and takes 90 minutes to make the crossing.
-You can then pick up a driver and guide at the Salelaloga wharf on the Savai’i side who’ll take you where you want to go for a fair price.
+You can then meet up with a driver and guide at Salelaloga wharf on the Savai’i side and they’ll take you where you want to go for a fair price dropping you back at the ferry in time for your trip back.

 Our first stop was the Alofaaga Blowholes at Taga, a 30 minute drive along the coast to the southwest of the island.
 A volcanic eruption in the last 100 years or so created a network of cliffs, tunnels and caves at Taga.
 During high tide the sea water gets trapped in these caves under pressure and blasts out of the blowholes with a dramatic display.

-The coastline around here is really quite beautiful to explore and the benefit of having the driver for the day is you decide how long you stay.
-In one part here there’s an area where the lava has covered in what was once a lagoon while the tidal action works each day to reclaim it.
+The coastline around here is really quite beautiful to explore and the benefit of having the driver for the day is you get to decide how long you want to stay.
+There’s one area where the lava has covered in what was once a lagoon while the tidal action works each day to reclaim it.

 Saleaula Lava Fields

-Next we drove about an hour with a few stops at scenic spots along the way to the Saleaula lava fields in the north east.
+From the blowholes, it was about an hours drive with a few stops at scenic spots along the way to the Saleaula lava fields in the north east.
 These were high on my list of things to see in Samoa.

-The fields were created where molten lava had flowed from the Mt Matavanu eruption between 1905 – 1911 leaving a somewhat eerie and barren landscape As we lived in New Zealand at the time we were no strangers to volcanic cones.
+The fields were created where molten lava had flowed from the Mt Matavanu eruption between 1905 – 1911 leaving a somewhat eerie and barren landscape Having both spend a good portion of our lives in New Zealand, most of that in Auckland we aren’t strangers to volcanic cones and the landscape they create.
 There are 53 volcano’s in the Auckland volcanic field alone but Mt Matavanu has left quite a different scar on the land.

 Lava from the eruption flowed 13km’s out to the sea burying 5 villages under a hard lava crust.
 Incredibly there were no recorded deaths in the village from the eruption.
 Island history tells of the slow moving lava that gave villagers time to evacuate to safe ground and later establish the village of Le’auva’a.
 Incredibly there are still people living on the lava at Saleaula, their homes somehow attached to the undulating solid rock beneath them.